 Time for an early dinner as you haven’t really had a chance to stop and simply relax.
 Head back to Sapa town and grab a bite to eat at Anise Sapa Restaurant.
 They have the most incredible hot pots here.
 A sure way to build your energy back up after a busy day of exploring!

-Next off head to the Sapa Night Market.
-This is only held on a Friday, Saturday and Sunday.
+Next head to the Sapa Night Market.
+This is only held on Fridays, Saturdays, and Sundays.
 So be aware you may need to switch this Sapa itinerary around depending on which days you plan to visit.
-It runs from 4:00pm to 10:00pm and is located on N1 street is the middle of town so is super accessible.
+It runs from 4:00 pm to 10:00 pm and is located on N1 Street in the middle of town so is super accessible.

 This is the perfect place to partake in a little bit of souvenir shopping or perhaps go for a second dinner.
 Buying here is a great way to support the economy and the minority tribes here in Sapa as this is where they sell a lot of their goods.

-Day 2 Of 3 Days In Chiang Mai Itinerary
+Day 2 Of 3 Days In Sapa Itinerary

 On our second day of 3 days in Sapa itinerary, we will head more out into the countryside and stay at a homestay.
 There is so much more to see than what is in the main town so make sure you venture further while backpacking Sapa.